openreferral/specification/docs/index.md

 ![Open Referral](assets/OpenReferral_Logo_Green.png)

 The Open Referral Initiative develops data standards and open platforms that make it easy to share and find information about community resources.
-Learn more about the initiative at [OpenReferral.org](https://www.openreferral.org).
+Learn more about the about at [OpenReferral.org](https://www.openreferral.org).

 ## Data Specifications